 Caddo Valley was incorporated in 1974.
 The town is somewhat of a crossroads as both rivers and highways converge in the small town.
 Two rivers cross paths here: The Caddo River and the Ouachita River and the community is located at the junction of Interstate 30, Highway 67, and Scenic Highway 7.
 The town is 2 miles north of Arkadelphia and DeGray Lake Resort State Park is around 3 miles away.
 Hot Springs is around 40 miles away.

-In 1981 the city passed a penny sales tax to fund its own fire and police station.
 The strip of businesses that line Hwy 7 draw tourists passing through.
 The town is also known as being “The Gateway to DeGray Lake.”
-The Caddo River (a 40 mile route) begins in the Ouachita Mountains in southern Montgomery County and flows past the communities of Norman, Caddo Gap, and Glenwood before being impounded to form DeGray Lake, home to Arkansas's only resort state park.
+The Caddo River (a 40 mile route) begins in the Ouachita Mountains in southern Montgomery County and flows past the communities of Norman, Caddo Gap, and Glenwood before being impounded to form DeGray Lake, home to Arkansas' only resort state park.
 Above the lake, the Caddo is rated an excellent family float stream and outfitters, cabins and other lodging are available.
 Below DeGray, the Caddo River continues some four miles before joining the lower Ouachita River just north of Arkadelphia.